bskinn/opan/doc/source/userguide/usage/grad/index.rst

  * :attr:`atom_syms` -- |list| of |str| -- Atomic symbols in **ALL CAPS**

-There will need to be a private ``_load`` method, but that shouldn't ever be useful or usable, interactively.

-Other than that, the below subpages describe the software-specific data available in the specific subclass objects of :class:`~opan.grad.SuperOpanGrad`.
+Beyond these required members, the below subpages describe the various imported data that are available in the subclasses of :class:`~opan.grad.SuperOpanGrad`.

 **Implemented Subclasses**